What is Thin Content? Why it Hurts SEO (and How to Fix it)

 Since the search intent for “thin content” is definitional, I would mark that post as “improve”, and then merge the other three fragmented posts into one strong piece of content.
 As you guessed, consolidation combines the first two actions: remove and improve.
 So you’ll need to execute those steps for anything marked as consolidate in your analysis.

 Once you’ve improved, consolidated, or removed low-quality content, you might be wondering what to do next.

-Hint: Update your content marketing strategy.
+HINT: Update your content marketing game plan.